-It turns out that this song requires a warning label, namely, it is not a cry for help.
+It turns out that this song also requires a warning label, namely, it is not a cry for help.

 It is not a request for emotional support.